Advertising6 min read· Updated 2 June 2026

 Frequently asked questions

-What is the difference between the CPRs and the BPRs?
+What is the difference between the consumer rules and the BPRs?

-The CPRs protect consumers from misleading practices.
+The consumer rules (now the DMCCA 2024, which replaced the CPRs) protect consumers from misleading practices.
 The BPRs cover misleading marketing between businesses and comparative advertising.
 A single misleading listing often breaches both.

 Can I complain about a property advert I saw on Rightmove or Zoopla?